Dennis4507/multipagewebsiteAWSS3/README.md

 1. I used VS code to deploy and edit my website.
 I build the  Website in HTML, CSS AND Javascript.

-I costomized an already made theme to my liking to get the mobile friendly responsiveness and also added the cascading project segment as well as the multipage aspect of the website.
+I customized an already made theme to my liking to get the mobile friendly responsiveness and also added the cascading project segment as well as the multipage aspect of the website.

 ![alt text](<bilder/VS Code Resume Website (195).PNG>)